 Congratulations!
 You’re now the proud owner of a sprawling fiddle-leaf fig houseplant!
+I am going to teach you how to care for your Fiddle Leaf Fig!

 This beautiful leafy plant is known to improve air quality, boost your mood, and bring some charm to your home.
 That is if you can keep it alive for longer than the car ride home…